apache/couchdb-nmo/doc/api/nmo-import-csv.md

   - import-csv:

-Accepts the file, url and csv options to import a file into CouchDB.
-It returns a promise.
+Accepts the name of the cluster or a url to the cluster.
+Along with the name of the database and the url to the file.
+CSV options can be supplied for how to import the file.